 It has the hot and humid jungle up north in Petén, the sultry coast of the Pacific to the south, and the cooler and high-altitude Highlands.

-But no matter which destination you choose, there is a distinct dry and wet season in Guatemala that makes the best times to visit fall between the months of November and May.
+No matter which destination you choose, there is a distinct dry and wet season in Guatemala that makes the best times to visit fall between the months of November and May.

-We were in Lake Atitlán in the spring and I must say, it was lovely!
+We were in Lake Atitlán in the spring, and I must say, it was lovely!

 Unmissable Things to as a Digital Nomad in Guatemala